deadone/AutoWifi/README.md

 It will check and install any missing dependencies.
 (Debian systems only, uses apt.)

-Comes with a built in wordlist, but can easily be changed by using the settings option and placing the wordlist in the /opt/autowifi/wordlists/ folder.
+Comes with a built in wordlist (apparently too big for github), Kali comes with a built in version of rockyou.txt, copy the file into the '/wordlists' directory.

 Setting Up:
 When you start autowifi, first take note of "CONFIGURED".
 If